 Create Ticket Page

 The Create Ticket page allows users to create a new ticket for a specific device.
-It is located at iot-frontend/src/pages/create-ticket/[createTicket].tsx
+It is located at iot-frontend/src/pages/create-ticket/[createTicket].tsx.

 Authentication

 Similar to other pages, the Create Ticket page requires authentication.
-It uses the useAuth
+It uses the useAuth hook to check the authentication status.

 Fetching Device ID

-function is used to fetch the device ID from the URL.
+The fetchDeviceId function is used to fetch the device ID from the URL.

 function fetchDeviceId() {